-The health care team will watch the newborn carefully for up to a week after birth for signs of withdrawal, feeding problems, and weight gain.
+The health care team will watch the newborn carefully for up to a week (or more depending on how the baby is doing) after birth for signs of withdrawal, feeding problems, and weight gain.
 Babies who vomit or who are very dehydrated may need to get fluids through a vein (IV).

-Infants with neonatal abstinence syndrome are often fussy and hard to calm.
-Tips to calm the infant down include measures often referred to as "TLC" (tender loving care):
+Infants with NAS are often fussy and hard to calm.
+Tips to calm them include measures often referred to as "TLC" (tender loving care):

-Some babies with severe symptoms need medicines such as methadone and morphine to treat withdrawal symptoms.
+Some babies with severe symptoms need medicines such as methadone or morphine to treat withdrawal symptoms and help them be able to eat, sleep and relax.
 These babies may need to stay in the hospital for weeks or months after birth.
 The goal of treatment is to prescribe the infant a drug similar to the one the mother used during pregnancy and slowly decrease the dose over time.
 This helps wean the baby off the drug and relieves some withdrawal symptoms.

-If the symptoms are severe, especially if other drugs were used, a second medicine such as phenobarbital or clonidine may be added.
-Breastfeeding may also be helpful if the mother is in a methadone or buprenorphine treatment program without other drug use.
+If the symptoms are severe, such as if other drugs were used, a second medicine such as phenobarbital or clonidine may be added.

 Babies with this condition often have severe diaper rash or other areas of skin breakdown.
 This requires treatment with special ointment or cream.

 Treatment helps relieve symptoms of withdrawal.
-Even after medical treatment for NAS is over and babies leave the hospital, they may need extra "TLC" for weeks or months.
+Even after treatment for NAS is over and babies leave the hospital, they may need extra "TLC" for weeks or months.

 Drug and alcohol use during pregnancy can lead to many health problems in the baby besides NAS.
 These may include:

 - Low birth weight